jywu20/Notes/Computer Science/Circuit/HDL.md

 `always_latch`, which makes clear that registers in it are to be synthesized as latches;
 finally `always_ff`, which makes clear that registers in it are to be synthesized as flip-flops, and therefore reports an error when its body contains no sequential logic.

+## Branches and loops

+We have already outlined how to treat branches and loops [here](#digital-circuits-compared-with-structured-programming).
+We note that `if` blocks and `for` blocks with bounds are to be used in `always_` blocks, as they can be reduced to combinational logic.
+Unbounded `for` and `while` should always be transformed to finite state machines first, or, when high-level synthesis is available, the transformation can be done [automatically](#how-loops-are-implemented).

+Besides `for` in event listeners, in software engineering, `for` can also be used to register even listeners.
+In RTL designing, clearly, event listeners can't be dynamically registered, and this means synthesizable `for` loops should be bounded as well (and they should also appear *outsides* `always_` blocks).
+Verilog distinguishes `for` loops (in event listeners) and `generate for` loops that launch event listeners (and hence also modules).

 ## Summary of semantics of Verilog